CyberYuppy/CyberYuppy/README.md

 As a graduate of Intelligence and Security Studies, I am passionate about exploring emerging crime trends and technologies to address modern security challenges.
 I aim to apply my analytical mindset and research background to the field of cybersecurity, helping organizations strengthen their digital defenses and protect sensitive information.

 I am currently developing hands-on skills in Splunk, SQL, Python, and Linux, while deepening my understanding of threat intelligence and digital forensics.
-My goal is to grow into a cybersecurity analyst role where I can apply my analytical skills, technical knowledge, and dedication to protecting digital environment
+My goal is to grow into a cybersecurity analyst role where I can apply my analytical skills, technical knowledge, and dedication to protecting the digital environment

 ## Skills